 It’s true that the majority of visitors, arriving from the various south coast resorts, enter the park by the main entrance so, as we’ll be coming from the small town of Ella in the Hill Country, we’ll simply head for the much quieter northern section or ‘back door’.
 (Ok, done deal; this actually fits in better with our route anyway and we can still take in Udawalawe’s famous Transit Camp, (rehabilitation centre) on a subsequent journey.)

-We’re sticking to Minneriya National Park on our May to October, Sri Lanka Discovery itinerary as this is the period to catch the spectacular ‘Elephant Gathering’, but we’ve also now added Wilpattu to that tour.
+We’re sticking to Minneriya National Park on our Island of Serendipity itinerary as this is the period to catch the spectacular ‘Elephant Gathering’, but we’ve also now added Wilpattu to that tour.
 Wilpattu, Sri Lanka’s largest national park, lying in the northwest of the island, is perfectly placed between the ancient city and World Heritage site of Anuradhapura and our last stop at Negombo.
-Despite fabulous wildlife and another excellent camp (the same bunch run ‘Big Game Camps‘ in several of the country’s major parks), it is also one of the more remote and least visited wilderness areas.
+Despite fabulous wildlife and another excellent camp in several of the country’s major parks), it is also one of the more remote and least visited wilderness areas.

-For our Sri Lanka family itinerary – mainly aimed at the July-August period – we’ve also then included Wilpattu as well as keeping Minneriya.
-Horton Plains National park, with its stunning landscapes and excellent hiking opportunities complementing the wildlife, is still a feature of all three itineraries.
+For our Sri Lanka family itinerary – mainly aimed at the July-August period – we’ve also included Wilpattu as well as keeping Minneriya.
+Horton Plains National Park, with its stunning landscapes and excellent hiking opportunities complementing the wildlife, is still a feature of all three itineraries.